China nuclear firms team for UK project bid-sources

 "The two Chinese companies are a team.
 They've reached agreement to work together to bid for the project, to compete with foreign bidders," said one official, who declined to be named as he is not authorised to speak to media.

-Reuters reported on June 18 that Westinghouse teamed up with SNPTC to make a bid, while Areva picked China Guangdong to put forward a bid.
+Reuters reported on June 18 that Westinghouse (6502.T) teamed up with SNPTC to make a bid, while Areva (AREVA.PA) picked China Guangdong to put forward a bid.

 It was not immediately clear if the Chinese consortium would bid separately or join forces with either Areva or Westinghouse.